 Most of the existing multifamily residential developments are not subject to the County's MDPU program since they predate the MPDU law.
 Only the Morgan Apartments are subject to the MPDU provision, through a renewal of their MPDU agreement with Department of Housing and Community Affairs (DHCA).
-To increase the supply of affordable housing in the Plan area, this Plan recommends that each optional method development in the CR and CRT zones should provide 15 percent MPDUs as the highest priority to earn their public amenity points.
+To increase the supply of affordable housing in the Plan area, this Plan recommends that each optional method development in the CR and CRT zones should provide 15 percent MPDUs as the highest priority to earn their public benefit points, subject to section 11.1.4.